Dr. Dan Olner

 - Complex technical challenges are the best thing, especially if they involve geography.

-- I want to contribute to building a stable, zero-carbon biosphere and thriving global community.
+- I want to contribute to building thriving regions and a stable, zero-carbon biosphere.
 “The point is to raise up our humanity.
 Imagination and hope will be our twin guides.”
 (Roberto Unger)

 - Writing is thinking.
 See below for topics I write on.
 See this Sheffield Writers’ Workshop profile for a bit of info about my fiction.
-(I wrote a sci-fi book.)
+(I wrote a sci-fi book, still not available anywhere!
+Have a short story in the meantime.)

 Take a look at the project list below to get a sense of what I do.